balmas/cts-handles/proposal.md

 In this case the PCTP would have to provide different urls per content mimetype and the CHSP would have to configure the template handles to make of the HTTP Header in its logic.

-Custom HTTP headers could be used to enable a consumer to specify whether they only wanted to be directed to CTS API endpoints.
+Custom HTTP header values could be used to enable a consumer to specify whether they only wanted to be directed to CTS API endpoints.
 For example:

 ```
-curl -H X-CTS-Request cts.handle.net/urn:cts:greekLit:tlg0012.tlg0012.perseus-grc2:1.1
+curl -H Accept: application/vnd.cite-architecture.cts+xml cts.handle.net/urn:cts:greekLit:tlg0012.tlg0012.perseus-grc2:1.1
 ```

 In this case the CHSP might configure the template handle logic to examine the urls of the PCTP endpoints and exclude any that didn't adhere to the CTS API protocol.